jomkz/rethinkdb-operator/README.md

 ## Development

-Build the operator and push the new image, remember to update the version.
+Clone the repository to a location on your workstation, generally this should be in someplace like `$GOPATH/src/github.com/ORG/REPO`.

+Navigate to the location where the repository has been cloned and install the dependencies.

 ```
-./hack/release
+cd YOUR_REPO_PATH
+dep ensure
 ```

+#### Minikube

-When using minikube for local testing, it may be necessary to increase the resources.
+When using minikube for local development and testing, it may be necessary to increase the resources for the minikube VM.

 ```
 minikube start --cpus 2 --memory 8192 --disk-size 40g
 ```

-## Testing
+#### Testing

 Run the tests.